Student Safety Campaign

-North Wales Fire and Rescue Service is currently running the 'We the 'We Don't want to come dine with you - Think Safe, Cook Safe!' campaign to help drive down the number of cooking related fires in the North Gwynedd and educate local residents about the importance importance of cooking safely.
+North Wales Fire and Rescue Service is currently running the 'We Don't want to come dine with you - Think Safe, Cook Safe!' campaign to help drive down the number of cooking related fires in Wrexham and educate local residents about the importance of cooking safely.